What is Homes Direct?

 Housing associations can let their homes themselves or take referrals from their local authority.
 Some of the organisations using Homes Direct have started operating their own schemes to re-let their homes.
 This means that they no longer need to advertise on Homes Direct.

 Some providers have made changes to their allocations policy to give them more flexibility and make their homes available to a wider range of applicants in housing need.
 When providers have different allocations policies it is easier for them to be managed by each organisation.
 Having one portal makes this more difficult.

 All providers are committed to help building balanced and sustainable communities and to making homes available to the wide range of customers who need an affordable place to live.

-When will I stop seeing homes in my area on Homes Direct?
+Why can't I see homes in my area on Homes Direct?

 How will I bid on homes in my area after 31 March 2021?

-The Homes Direct website will advertise homes across the midlands until 31 March 2021.
-After this date you will need to be registered with your local authority and/or housing providers to bid on their homes.
+From 1 April 2021 you will need to register with your local authority and/or housing providers to bid on their homes.